 In 2007, on the basis of the work of Burkhard Heim, the Russian physicist Nikolai Kozyrev and other scientists, Marcus Schmieke developed the first TimeWaver system and thus brought Information Field technology into practical application for the first time.
 Within a very short period of time it proved to be a success in complementary medicine, and now TimeWaver systems are being increasingly used in areas such as business, family and personality development.

-In coming years he developed further professional medical systems for the measurement of heart rate variability and Information Field directed frequency therapy, all of which are based on his developments in Information Field technology.
+In coming years he developed further professional systems for the measurement of heart rate variability and Individualized Microcurrent Frequency (IMF) application, all of which are based on Information Field technology.

 He also wrote more than 20 books about the connection of mind and matter and other spiritual and scientific topics, which have been translated into several languages.
 He is also the co-founder of the Tattva Viveka magazine, a forum for philosophical and scientific exchanges.